-William Bode and Peter Grenier of the law firm of Bode & Grenier, LLP have again been recognized as “Super Lawyers” by the Washington Post.Mr.
+William Bode of Bode & Associates has again been recognized as “Super Lawyers” by the Washington Post.Mr.
 Bode was named a Super Lawyer in Business Litigation.
-Mr. Bode heads the complex litigation section of Bode & Grenier and cases that he has litigated are widely cited in legal decisions.
+Mr. Bode heads the complex litigation section of Bode & Associates and cases that he has litigated are widely cited in legal decisions.
 He has argued important cases before the U.S. Federal Courts of Appeals for the Second, Third, Fourth, Fifth, and Ninth Circuits and has argued before the U.S. Supreme Court.
 He is the...

 Thursday, April 11th 2013

 Over $15 Million Recovered For Our Deserving Clients in 2012.
-January 26, 2011, Washington, D.C. – Bode & Grenier LLP is pleased to announce that 2012 was a very rewarding year for our clients.
+January 26, 2011, Washington, D.C. – The Firm is pleased to announce that 2012 was a very rewarding year for our clients.
 The firm’s lawyers successfully resolved claims totaling over $15,000,000 on behalf of injured and aggrieved clients.
 We had great results for our clients in cases involving wrongful death, catastrophic injury, and life altering medical conditions.
-The firm's case load...
+The firm's case load included automobile,...

 Wednesday, December 7th 2011

-William Bode and Peter Grenier of Bode & Grenier LLP Recognized as "2011 Washington's Top Lawyers" by Washingtonian Magazine.
-Both Mr. Bode and Mr. Grenier have received this award in prior years.
+William Bode Esq. recognized as "2011 Washington's Top Lawyers" by Washingtonian Magazine.
+Mr. Bode has received this award in prior years.